 Screencast-O-Matic is free (opens in new tab) for all.
 This gets you lots of the above features and that 25GB storage capacity.
 More than enough for most teachers' needs.

-Should you wish to go for the extra features, including the easy video editor, computer audio recording, sound effects, narration and music importing, scripted recordings, and more, then you'll need to pay the meager yearly sum of $20 for the Deluxe version.
+Should you wish to go for the extra features, including the easy video editor, computer audio recording, sound effects, narration and music importing, scripted recordings, and more, then you'll need to pay the meager annual sum of $20 for the Deluxe version.